-In addition to the above standard treasury management activity, the Council also receives interest from two other 'non-treasury' activities - namely the investment shares NIAL Holdings (Newcastle Airport) [£13.4 million] and Northumberland's Development Company [£3.3 million], and the loans to Newcastle Airport, Northumbria Healthcare NHS Foundation Trust, Northumberland's Development Company and other organisations.
+In addition to the above standard treasury management activity, the Council also receives interest from two other 'non-treasury' activities; namely the investment shares NIAL Holdings (Newcastle Airport) [£13.4 million] and Advance Northumberland [£3.3 million], and the loans to Newcastle Airport, Northumbria Healthcare NHS Foundation Trust, Advance Northumberland and other organisations.

 These non-treasury activities are deemed by Statutory Regulations as capital expenditure and are provided to support Council service objectives and corporate priorities.
-They are not made or regarded as part of the 'core' treasury management activity - i.e. the investment of surplus cash flow balances, as made under the power to invest inferred by s12 of the Local Government Act 2003.
-As a result these activities were previously outside of the scope of the Investment Strategy.
+They are not made or regarded as part of the 'core' treasury management

-Proposed amendments to the DCLG's investment guidance recommend that these non-financial or non-core investments should now be included within the Annual Investment Strategy.
+Revisions to the MHCLG's investment guidance recommend that these non-financial or non-core investments should be included within the Annual Investment Strategy.

-Whilst it is entirely appropriate to highlight the scope of these activities, there is a view amongst some practitioners that it may be misleading to refer to items of expenditure in the context of an investment strategy, and that a more suitable mechanism to explain and cover these activities would be within the (newly introduced recommendation from the review of the Prudential Code) Capital Strategy.
+Whilst it is entirely appropriate to highlight the scope of these activities, there is a view amongst some practitioners that it may be misleading to refer to items of expenditure in the context of an investment strategy, and that a more suitable mechanism to explain and cover these activities would be within the newly re-introduced Capital Strategy.

-Because of their nature, it is difficult (and perhaps inappropriate) to assess and consider non-financial or non-core investments in the context of liquidity and security, which arguably does not apply to these activities, at least not in the same way as it does for standard cash investments.
+Due to their nature, it is difficult to assess and consider non-financial or non-core investments in the context of liquidity and security, which arguably does not apply to these activities, at least not in the same way as it does for standard cash investments.
 Beyond the terms of the underlying agreement, loans to third parties are not liquid and have no need to be.
 The expenditure is incurred in the support of service objectives and funded from capital resources, which is different to the requirements and policies surrounding management of the Council's investments and cash flows.
 Similarly, whilst the return of the funds advanced is key, security for third party loans may need to be considered differently to the credit ratings modelling approach utilised for core-treasury investments.

-For this reason, the Council's policy on non-financial or non-core investments, specifically the loans to third parties, is covered separately within the Capital Strategy document at Appendix 12.
+For these reasons, the Council's policy on non-financial or non-core investments, specifically the loans to third parties, is covered separately within the Capital Strategy document which is considered and approved by Council at its budget setting meeting in February, as attached at Appendix 6.

-A summary of value of (capital) loans to third parties and the interest expected to be received is summarised below:
+A summary of value of loans to third parties and the interest expected to be received is summarised below:

-Borrower Estimated Balance at 1 Apr 2018 £m Interest Rate Forecast Interest Income 2018-19 £m Northumbria Healthcare Foundation Trust 133.00 3.8% 5.01 Northumberland's Development Company - Commercial Enterprises 190.46 5.6% 10.70 Northumberland's Development Company - Developments 35.61 2.7% 0.98 Northumberland's Development Company - Housing 40.63 4.8% 1.96 Newcastle Airport 11.92 8.6% 1.02 Northumberland College 6.18 4.6% 0.28 Northumberland Aged Miners 2.06 3.5% 0.07 Cramlington Town Council 0.34 4.0% 0.01 Arts Groups (The Maltings, Alnwick Playhouse, Queen's Hall) 0.21 3.9% 0.01 Berwick Core 0.04 4.0% 0.00 Total 420.45 4.8% 20.04
+Borrower Estimated Balance at 1 Apr 2019 £m Weighted Average Interest Rate Forecast Interest Income 2019-20 £m

+Northumbria Healthcare NHS Foundation Trust 123.75 3.8% 4.60

+Advance Northumberland - Commercial Enterprises 194.05 5.6% 10.79

+Advance Northumberland - Developments 42.61 2.7% 1.13

+Advance Northumberland - Housing 44.80 4.8% 2.14

+Newcastle Airport 11.92 8.6% 1.02

+Northumberland College 7.27 4.4% 0.32

+Northumberland Aged Miners 1.83 3.5% 0.06

+Cramlington Town Council 0.32 4.0% 0.01

+Arts Groups (The Maltings, Alnwick Playhouse, Queen's Hall) 0.17 3.8% 0.01

+Active Northumberland 0.34 3.3% 0.01

+Newcastle City Council 0.24 5.0% 0.01

+Calvert Trust 0.10 2.1% 0.00

+Haltwhistle Pool 0.15 2.1% 0.00

+Alexa's Animal Charity 0.16 2.4% 0.00

+Berwick Core 0.02 4.0% 0.00

+Total 427.73 4.7% 20.10